19 Oct Is Limited Company The Best Option?

-Private limited companies are also required to maintain a register of those persons who have significant control of the company – known as a ‘PSC Register’.
+Private limited companies are also required to maintain a register of those who play a significant role in the company – known as a ‘PSC Register’.

-Although there are disadvantages to incorporating a business, the lower tax rates and other reliefs currently on offer still make it an attractive proposition.
+Although there are disadvantages to incorporating a business.
+However, the lower tax rates and other reliefs currently on offer still make it an attractive proposition.

-- ability to pay dividends to shareholders, which may in turn reduce liability to National Insurance Contributions (NICs)
+- Ability to pay dividends to shareholders.
+Which, in turn, may reduce liability to National Insurance Contributions (NICs)

-- flexible succession planning, particularly for inheritance tax purposes
+- Flexible succession planning, particularly for inheritance tax purposes

-- potential increased saleability
+- Potential increased saleability

 Business owners are to evaluate the advantages of incorporation on an on-going basis.
 We at ACCOTAX – Small Business Accountants in UK, Offer a wide range of Accountancy packages for small businesses.
 Please get in touch with us to find out a bit more.